awsdocs/amazon-eks-user-guide/doc_source/create-service-account-iam-policy-and-role.md

    OIDC_PROVIDER=$(aws eks describe-cluster --name my-cluster --query "cluster.identity.oidc.issuer" --output text | sed -e "s/^https:\/\///")
    ```

 1. Copy the following code block to your computer\.
-Replace *my\-namespace* and *my\-service\-account* with the Kubernetes namespace and service account that you want to associate the role to\.
+Replace `my-namespace` and `my-service-account` with the Kubernetes namespace and service account that you want to associate the role to\.

    ```
    read -r -d '' TRUST_RELATIONSHIP <<EOF